ChrisLMerrill/muse/README.md

 # Muse test framework

-Muse is a framework for modeling and running tests, with support for Selenium web tests.
+Muse is a framework for building and running automated tests.
+It supports, but is not limited to, Selenium 2 / WebDriver testing in browsers.

 See the Muse wiki for more: https://github.com/ChrisLMerrill/muse/wiki